alexcaoys/notes-superbird/buildroot/BUILDROOT.md

 `sway` is a really great base here (ie. `i3` on `wayland`).
 All the output transformation, input mapping can all be done with `sway`.
 To use it without `systemd`, I implemented [this W.I.P. patch]( https://lore.kernel.org/buildroot/?q=package%2Fsway:+make+systemd+optional&x=t) for Buildroot. \
 autologin + autolaunch `sway` is included.
 Please check `buildroot/rootfs_overlay/root/.config/sway/config` for some handy sway setup.

+1. Button 1 (Leftmost button) for `overskride` bluetooth settings.
+2. Button 2 for a Youtube embed demo (720p is doable).
+3. Button m (Rightmost button) for power on/off screen.
+4. After connect to a bluetooth keyboard, `Windows+Enter` for Terminal

 ### cog
 I include `cog` Browser on Buildroot.
 It can work on `sway`. \